 Children with special needs, including those with disabilities or developmental delays, require specialized care and support to thrive in their daily lives.
 Occupational therapy is a vital component of the interdisciplinary approach to addressing the unique needs of these children.
 In this blog post, we will explore the role of occupational therapy in supporting children with special needs.

-Overview of Occupational Therapy for Children with Special Needs:
+Understanding Occupational Therapy for Children with Special Needs:

 Occupational therapy promotes meaningful activities and functional abilities for children with special needs.
 Here are some key aspects of occupational therapy for children with special needs: